edgedb/easy-edgedb/chapter14/index.md

 };
 ```

-Now we see the actual annotation:
+And now the actual annotation shows up in the output.

 ```
 {